SSWConsulting/SSW.Rules.Content/rules/prepare-for-initial-meetings/rule.md

 ---
-seoDescription: Prepare for initial meetings by familiarizing yourself with client technology, reviewing their website and specifications, and having a standard sales presentation ready.
 type: rule
-archivedreason:
 title: Meetings - Are you prepared for the initial meeting?
-guid: 1c0c7bfe-e9d8-4968-8f99-446cdd6cbc13
+seoDescription: Prepare for initial meetings by familiarizing yourself with client technology, reviewing their website and specifications, and having a standard sales presentation ready.
 uri: prepare-for-initial-meetings
-created: 2012-08-30T12:57:36.0000000Z
 authors:
   - title: Adam Cogan
     url: https://ssw.com.au/people/adam-cogan